Type Ia supernova Hubble diagram with near-infrared and optical observations: Abstract

 \section{Abstract}

 { Type Ia Supernovae (SNe~Ia) have been used as standardizable candles in the optical wavelengths to measure distances with an accuracy of $\sim7$\% out to redshift $z\sim1.5$.
-There is evidence that in the near-infrared (NIR) wavelengths SNe~Ia are even better standard candles, however, NIR observations are much more time-consuming. } {We aim to test whether the NIR peak magnitudes could be accurately estimated with only a single observation obtained close to maximum light, provided the time of $B$ band maximum and the optical stretch parameter are known. } { We present multi-epoch $UBVRI$ and single-epoch $J$ and $H$ photometric observations of 16 SNe~Ia in the redshift range $z=0.037-0.183$, doubling the leverage of the current SN~Ia NIR Hubble diagram and the number of SNe beyond redshift 0.04.
-This sample was analyzed together with 102 NIR and 458 optical light curves (LCs) of normal SNe~Ia from the literature. } { The analysis of 45 NIR LCs with well-sampled first maximum shows that a single template accurately describes the LCs if its time axis is stretched with the optical stretch parameter.
-This allows us to estimate the peak NIR magnitudes of SNe with only few observations obtained within 10 days from $B$-band maximum.
-The NIR Hubble residuals show weak correlation with $\Delta M_{15}$ and the color excess $E(B-V)$, and for the first time we report a dependence on the $J_\mathrm{max}-H_\mathrm{max}$ color.
-With these corrections the intrinsic NIR luminosity scatter of SNe~Ia is estimated to be less than 0.08--0.10 mag, which is smaller than what can be derived for a similarly heterogeneous sample at optical wavelengths.
-We find that the intrinsic $B-V$ color of SNe~Ia at $B$-band maximum light is a non-linear function of $\Delta M_{15}$ and estimate its intrinsic scatter to be $\sim0.04$ mag.
-Analysis of both NIR and optical data show that the dust extinction in the host galaxies corresponds to a low $R_V\simeq1.9$. } { SNe~Ia are at least as good standard candles in the NIR as in the optical and are potentially less affected by systematic uncertainties.
-We extended the NIR SN~Ia Hubble diagram to its non-linear part at $z\sim0.2$ and confirmed that it is feasible to accomplish this result with very modest sampling of the NIR LCs, if complemented by well-sampled optical LCs.
-With future facilities it will be possible to extend the NIR Hubble diagram beyond redshift $z\simeq1$ and our results suggest that the most efficient way to achieve this would be to obtain a single observation close to the NIR maximum. }
+There is evidence that in the near-infrared (NIR) wavelengths SNe~Ia are even better standard candles, however, NIR observations are much more time-consuming. } {We aim to test whether the NIR peak magnitudes could be accurately estimated with only a single observation obtained close to maximum light, provided that the time of $B$ band maximum, the $B-V$ color at maximum and the optical stretch parameter are known. } { We present multi-epoch $UBVRI$ and single-epoch $J$ and $H$ photometric observations of 16 SNe~Ia in the redshift range $z=0.037-0.183$, doubling the leverage of the current SN~Ia NIR Hubble diagram and the number of SNe beyond redshift 0.04.
+This sample was analyzed together with 102 NIR and 458 optical light curves (LCs) of normal SNe~Ia from the literature.} { The analysis of 45 NIR LCs with well-sampled first maximum shows that a single template accurately describes the LCs if its time axis is stretched with the optical stretch parameter.
+This allows us to estimate the peak NIR magnitudes of SNe with only few observations obtained within ten days from $B$-band maximum.
+The NIR Hubble residuals show weak correlation with $\Delta M_{15}$ and the color excess $E(B-V)$, and for the first time we report a potential dependence on the $J_\mathrm{max}-H_\mathrm{max}$ color.
+With these corrections, the intrinsic NIR luminosity scatter of SNe~Ia is estimated to be $\sim0.10$ mag, which is smaller than what can be derived for a similarly heterogeneous sample at optical wavelengths.
+Analysis of both NIR and optical data shows that the dust extinction in the host galaxies corresponds to a low $R_V\simeq1.8-1.9$. } { We conclude that SNe~Ia are at least as good standard candles in the NIR as in the optical and are potentially less affected by systematic uncertainties.
+We extended the NIR SN~Ia Hubble diagram to its nonlinear part at $z\sim0.2$ and confirmed that it is feasible to accomplish this result with very modest sampling of the NIR LCs, if complemented by well-sampled optical LCs.
+With future facilities it will be possible to extend the NIR Hubble diagram beyond redshift $z\simeq1,$ and our results suggest that the most efficient way to achieve this would be to obtain a single observation close to the NIR maximum. }

 \keywords{stars: supernovae: general -- methods: observational -- techniques: photometric}

 \titlerunning{Type Ia Supernova Cosmology in the Near-Infrared} \authorrunning{Stanishev et al.}